mpastell/Rpyplot/README.md

 # Rpyplot

-R interface to matplotlib via Rcpp using Python 2.7.
+R interface to matplotlib via Rcpp using Python 2.7 or 3.

 Contains basic working interface to some basic with few options.
-Tested with Ubuntu 14.10 (System Python) and Windows 7 (Anaconda Python).
+Tested with Ubuntu 14.10 (System Python 2.7, 3.4) and Windows 7 (Anaconda Python 2.7, 3.4).

 ## Install